What Is Collate Printing and When Should You Use It? (With Examples)

 There are scenarios where uncollated printing (printing without collating) is actually preferable.
 You should turn collate off in cases such as:

-- Separated Forms or Handouts: When you need multiple copies of individual pages for separate uses.
-For example, consider a school sending different permission slips for each grade: you might print 100 copies of the Grade 1 form, then 100 of the Grade 2 form, etc. In this case you want stacks of each form (uncollated) so you can distribute the appropriate form to each group.
-Likewise, in an office, if you're printing flyer variations or coupons to leave in stacks, uncollated printing will group each version together.
+• Separated Forms or Handouts: When you need multiple copies of individual pages for separate uses.
+For example, in an office, if you're printing flyer variations or coupons to leave in stacks, uncollated printing will group each version together.

-- Assembly or Insertion Projects: Sometimes you plan to manually collate or assemble documents later, or insert printed sheets into binders/folders.
-Printing uncollated can be useful if, say, you need 50 copies of a specific page to include in different packets, or you haven't finalized the order of pages yet and will arrange them offline.
+• Assembly or Insertion Projects: Sometimes you plan to manually collate or assemble documents later, or insert printed sheets into binders/folders.
+For example, you haven't finalized the order of pages yet and will arrange them offline.
 Uncollated output gives you the flexibility to organize pages as needed after printing.

 "Uncollated" is sometimes labeled as "group" in printer settings, as noted earlier.
 If you accidentally leave collate off when you actually needed collated sets, you'll end up doing extra work sorting pages.
 So use uncollated mode intentionally, when it serves a specific purpose as mentioned above.